George O. Zimmerman: Early life and education

 After a few months as a post-doc with C.T.
 Lane at Yale, he joined the Physics Department at Boston University His research interests are in Condensed Matter and Solid State Physics.
 More specifically, some of the topics of interest are phase transitions, some at ultra low temperatures, magnetically intercalated graphite compounds, Jahn-Teller materials, and applied superconductivity and modeling.
 At Boston University, Zimmerman was department chair for 12 years, chaired the Faculty Council, and was a member and chair of several other influential university committees.

 His research collaborations include the Francis Bitter National Magnet Laboratory at MIT, and sabbaticals at Brookhaven National Laboratory, UC San Diego, Leiden University, the Netherlands, Harvard University, Cambridge US, and Imperial College, London.

 He was a Member At Large of the Governing Board of the Forum on the History of Physics (FHP) and its Webmaster ad hoc.
 He conducted many oral history interviews which have been archived at the Niels Bohr Library and Archives at the American Institute of Physics.

-He established a Summer Research Internship Program for High School students over 30 years ago.
+He established a Summer Research Internship Program for High School students starting in the early 1980's.